 The greatest good for the most people led to the system of 60 or so dams on the rivers of the watershed.
 In the heyday of dam building, the three decades after the end of World War Two, there were conversations about constructing a canal that would shuttle water from the Columbia all the way to California.
 And about doubling the size of the irrigation project in the Columbia Basin, from half a million to a million or more acres.

 One of the arguments in favor of moving water out of the River and onto farms, or to California, was the perception that, as Whittlesey says, “all that water is just running down to the sea.”
 True enough, the three economists concur, but every inch of the way is downhill, and the dams capture that incline as power.
-Divert the water, lose the power.
+Divert the water, lose the power and the navigation.
 Agriculture’s gain would have been the regional loss of cheap electricity.

 That, anyway, was the calculation Whittlesey made at the time, when he was asked to weigh in with his expert opinion on the expansion of the Columbia Basin irrigation project.
 It must have been like being asked to predict the future.
 But as one wag put it, prediction is hard.
 Especially about the future.

 Casavant asks, “All that was pre-salmon issue, or was that starting about then?”
-Butcher says, “The salmon issue was starting about then,” meaning, indigenous people were organizing and insisting that their treaty rights be honored.
+Butcher says, “The salmon issue was starting about then,” meaning, indigenous people were organizing and insisting that their treaty rights be honored, and salmon were placed on the Endangered Species list as “threatened.”
 Those rights include fishing at the Native American’s “usual and accustomed” places along the system of rivers.

 Whittlesey says, “We didn’t include fisheries.
 In retrospect, we should have.”
 By the 1970s, commercial fishing for salmon on the Columbia River had declined so sharply that it wasn’t perceived as having economic value.